w3c/wcag-act-rules/content/rules/e7aa44/proposed.md

 <a class="example-link" title="Failed Example 1" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/e7aa44/58cd3c1ef1ce88b7878c9e11c4f610486faefbf6.html">Open in a new tab</a>

-Audio with controls and incorrect internal transcript
+This `audio` element has native player controls but has an incorrect internal transcript.

 ```html
 <html lang="en">